shlee94/Off2OnRL/README.md

-Offline-to-Online Reinforcement Learning via Balanced Replay and Pessimistic Q-Ensemble
+# Offline-to-Online Reinforcement Learning via Balanced Replay and Pessimistic Q-Ensemble
+This repository is no longer maintained.

 ## Installation
 This codebase is based on rlkit (https://github.com/vitchyr/rlkit) and D4RL (https://github.com/rail-berkeley/d4rl). <br/>